saikyun/fallen/README.md

 ## Running the releases

-First download the fallen binary for your platform.
+First download the fallen binary for your platform from [releases](https://github.com/saikyun/fallen/releases).

 ### macos / linux